 Days at a homestay can be spent swinging in a hammock, snorkelling, diving or exploring the little island.
 There’s not much else to do so bring a book, mask/snorkel and prepare for some relaxation.

 Other Activities in Raja Ampat

 Probably one of the most famous look-out points in the world – Piaynemo.
 It’s an easy climb that takes only 20-30 minutes to the top, the challenge is when you’re at the top to bear the heat from the sun.

 This area also has great dive sites, including ‘Melissa’s Garden’ (mentioned above).

 This lookout can become busy with people getting that ‘Instagram’ shot (guilty).
 The Scuba Republic team plan their schedules to try and minimise the number of people here, so you’ve got the best shot of being the only ones here!

 Raja Ampat is populated with some of the most spectacular birds in the world, including the famous bird-of-paradise which can be spotted around various islands.
 Most homestays offer bird treks, however, some islands are better for seeing particular birds, such as the unique Wilson’s bird-of-paradise.

 Fly into Jakarta, or Makassar, then connect to Sorong.
-Depending on your flight times, you may need to spend a night before/after in Sorong and the choice is very slim, but check-out Swiss Bell Hotel or Griya Ringo Hotel.
+Depending on your flight times, you may need to spend a night before/after in Sorong and the choice is very slim, but check out the Swiss Bell Hotel or Griya Ringo Hotel.

 From Sorong, you need to travel to Waisai.
-The cheapest and most popular way is the 2-hour ferry, which departs twice per day (9.00am and 2.00pm).
+The cheapest and most popular way is the 2-hour ferry, which departs twice per day.
 More information about travel options and ferry times.